Interferometric visibility of single-lens models: the thin-arcs approximation: Visibility of reference single-lens models

-Let us now consider a circular, uniformly bright source of constant surface brightness $I(\xE, \yE)=I_S$, lensed by an isolated massive body (limb-darkened sources will be treated in \Sec{sec_LLD}).
-As $I_S$ cancels out in the expression of $\VE$ in \Eq{eq_VEgen}, it is convenient to use the quantity $\Phi\equiv\mathcal{F}[I]/I_S$ (that we will also called visibility for simplicity); for the lensed images, we then have
+We now consider a circular uniformly bright source of constant surface brightness $I(\xE, \yE)=I_S$, lensed by an isolated massive body (limb-darkened sources are treated in \Sec{sec_LLD}).
+As $I_S$ cancels out in the expression of $\VE$ in \Eq{eq_VEgen}, it is convenient to use the quantity $\Phi\equiv\mathcal{F}[I]/I_S$ (which we also call `visibility' for simplicity); for the lensed images, we then have

-where the subscript `$\mu\mathrm{l}$' stands for `microlensed'.
+where the subscript `$\mu\mathrm{l}$' stands for microlensed.
 The integration is performed within the boundaries $\mathcal{I}$ of the (multiple) lensed images.
 These images are elongated around the Einstein ring, as shown in \Fig{fig_3cas} for the $\mathcal{S}_2$ and $\mathcal{S}_3$ sources.

-Beside the lensed images of the source, bright stars in the observing line-of-sight, although not magnified by the lens, may also be considered as contributing `blend' stars of total visibility $\Fb$.
+In addition to the lensed images of the source, bright stars in the observing line of sight, although not magnified by the lens, may also be considered as contributing `blend' stars of total visibility $\Fb$.
 In particular, if the lens itself is bright enough, it may indeed contribute to a blend term $\Phi_L$.
 Other stars than the lens are unlikely to be involved, even in crowded fields in the Galactic bulge region, because most stars in the immediate vicinity of the lens are faint.
-We define the blending factor of individual blend star $k$ as the ratio $g_k\equiv F_{B_k}/F_S$, where $F_{B_k}$ is the flux of blend star $k$ and $F_S=I_SS$ the flux of the source when it is not lensed, with $S=\pi\rho^2$ and $\rho$ the radius of the source in $\thE$ units.
-We justify that $I_S$ is used to calculate the flux of both the source and its lensed images, as gravitational lensing has the important property to preserve surface brightness when forming the lensed images.
+We define the blending factor of individual blend star $k$ as the ratio

+where $F_{B_k}$ is the flux of blend star $k$ and $F_S=I_SS$ the flux of the source when it is not lensed, with $S=\pi\rho^2$ and $\rho$ the radius of the source in $\thE$ units.
+We justify that $I_S$ is used to calculate the flux of both the source and its lensed images, as gravitational lensing has the important property of preserving surface brightness when forming the lensed images.
 For a given blend star $k$ of surface $S_k$ (in $\thE^2$ units), the star's (constant) surface brightness reads $I_{B_k}\equiv F_{B_k}/S_k=g_kSI_S/S_k$.
-As in general these stars are not resolved by the interferometer (including the lens: a typical solar-mass lens at 4 kpc has an angular diameter of about 2 $\mu$as), $S_k$ can be considered infinitely small and we may write $I_{B_k}=g_k S I_S\delta(\xE-\xE_k)\ \delta(\yE-\yE_k)$, with $\delta$ the Dirac distribution and $(\xE_k,\yE_k)$ the coordinates of star $k$.
+As in general these stars are not resolved by the interferometer (including the lens; a typical solar-mass lens at 4 kpc has an angular diameter of about 2 $\mu$as), $S_k$ can be considered infinitely small and we can write $I_{B_k}=g_k S I_S\delta(\xE-\xE_k)\ \delta(\yE-\yE_k)$, with $\delta$ the Dirac distribution and $(\xE_k,\yE_k)$ the coordinates of star $k$.
 Considering all blend stars, the surface brightness reads

 so that the blend visibility is given by